particle-iot/docs/src/content/guide/how-to-build-a-product/security.md

 The other option for handing unrecognized devices is to automatically approve them into your product.
-This is a *less secure* option, but may be necessary if you don't have access to the list of device IDs that you are expecting to come online and self-identify as your product.
+This is a *less secure* option, but may be necessary if you don't have access to the list of Device IDs that you are expecting to come online and self-identify as your product.

 Auto approving devices will automatically add the unrecognized device to your product (with some restrictions) if it self-identifies as your product without the cloud knowing about it.

 For security reasons, a device will _only_ be automatically approved if either of the following conditions are met:

 - The device is unowned when it comes online
 - The device is owned by a user that is a team member of your   organization

 This safeguard has been put in place to prevent a blatant attempt to spoof your product.
-However, because it is possible for a device to connect to the cloud without an owner, it is possible that an undesired device could be automatically added to the product.
+However, because devices can connect to the cloud without an owner, it is possible that an undesired device could be automatically added to the product.
 This is why we recommend that you use [quarantining](#quarantining-devices) as the mechanism for handling unrecognized devices, unless you have a compelling reason to use auto-approval.